Stanislav-Galchynski/calico/maintenance/troubleshoot/commands.md

 calicoctl get np -n yaobank -o wide
 ```

-If the selectors should match, check the endpoint IP, and the node where it is running.
+If the selectors should match, check the endpoint IP and the node where it is running.
 For example,

 ```bash
 kubectl get pod -l app=customer -n yaobank